Last updated on 2026-03-12

 Program Structure

-The Furniture and Cabinetmaking Techniques program spans 2 semesters and offers both in-person and online options.
-The program structure includes:
+The Furniture and Cabinetmaking Techniques program spans 2 semesters and offers a comprehensive curriculum designed to prepare students for a successful career in woodworking.
+The program includes:

 Featured Experiences

-• Work-Integrated Learning (WIL): Students engage in real-world environments through partnerships with industry, enhancing their learning experience.
+- Work-Integrated Learning (WIL): Students engage in real-world experiences through partnerships with industry, enhancing their skills and employability.

-• Field Experience: Opportunities for intensive, hands-on experiences related to students' career goals, which may be paid or unpaid.
+- Field Experience: Opportunities to participate in intensive experiences related to their field of study, which may be paid or unpaid.

-• Professional Practicum: Practice-based experience under the supervision of experienced professionals, often required for licensing or certification.
+- Professional Practicum: Students gain practice-based experience under the supervision of experienced professionals.

 Career Options

-Graduates of the Furniture and Cabinetmaking Techniques program can pursue various career opportunities in Canada, including:
+Graduates of the Furniture and Cabinetmaking Techniques program can pursue various career paths in Canada, including:

-• Cabinet Maker: Specializes in crafting custom cabinets and furniture, ensuring quality and precision in every piece.
+- Cabinet Maker: Specializes in crafting custom cabinets for residential and commercial spaces, ensuring quality and precision in every piece.

-• Woodworking Technician: Operates and maintains woodworking machinery, ensuring safety and efficiency in production.
+- Woodworking Technician: Operates and maintains woodworking machinery, ensuring safety and efficiency in production processes.

-• Millwork Specialist: Focuses on architectural millwork, including doors, windows, and moldings for residential and commercial applications.
+- Millwork Specialist: Focuses on producing architectural millwork, including doors, windows, and moldings for various applications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.